SeriousGuy888/HatapediaSvelte/src/content/articles/Hatapedia Changelog.md

 # 2025-07-25

-## Improved Character Infoboxes
+## Improved Character and Country Infoboxes

-The design of character infoboxes has been updated to a slightly more simplified design, with the text moved out of the ugly subcontainer and moved to the left to be easier to see.
-Character images are now floated on the right so that the text can flow around it naturally (rather than the text being trapped in a box before).
+The design of character and nation infoboxes has been updated to a slightly more simplified design, with the text moved out of the ugly subcontainer and moved to the left to be easier to see.
+Skins/character images/banners are now floated on the right so that the text can flow around it naturally (rather than the text being trapped in a box before).
 It also allows the images to be displayed a bit larger than before.

 I think it looks nicer than before.
 The first image is the old style; the second is the new.